grafana/grafana-infinity-datasource/docs/sources/setup/authentication.md

 | **In**    | Accepts `header`/`query`.
 Most APIs accept API keys via headers as a preferred way of sending API keys.
 Sending API keys via the query parameter is. |

 {{< admonition type="tip" >}}
-It is easy to confuse API key authentication with bearer token authentication.
+It's easy to confuse API key authentication with Bearer token authentication.
 Ensure sure you are using the correct authentication mechanism.
 {{< /admonition >}}

 ## Digest